For daily wit & wisdom, sign up for the Almanac newsletter.

-Whether it’s accompanied by apples, squash, sweet potatoes, or mulled cider, cinnamon is essential.
-Its sweet and warming ways lend beautifully to the harvesttime.
-From cozy autumn favorites to flavorful winter dishes, cinnamon’s warmth just fits the cold-weather seasons.
+Cinnamon is essential whether it accompanies apples, squash, sweet potatoes, or mulled cider.
+Its sweet and warming ways lend beautifully to the harvest time.
+From cozy autumn favorites to flavorful winter dishes, cinnamon’s warmth fits the cold-weather seasons.

 But did you know that not all cinnamon is created equal?
-The most common one found in U.S. grocery stores and probably in your spice cabinet is cassia cinnamon—which is quite mild compared to some of the other types.
+The most common one found in U.S. grocery stores and probably in your spice cabinet is cassia cinnamon—which is relatively mild compared to other types.

 Where Does Cinnamon Come From

-The remaining 3 cinnamon varieties all fall under the category of “cassia.”
+The remaining three cinnamon varieties all fall under “cassia.”
 This is the more common (and relatively inexpensive) type of cinnamon and what would most likely be found ground in your spice cupboard for baking.

-The third cassia, commonly called “Saigon” (C. loureiroi), is grown in Vietnam and has the most intense flavor of all.
-It is something like a fireball with its surprising heat paired with a sweet note that is just amazing.
+The third cassia, commonly called “Saigon” (C. loureiroi), is grown in Vietnam and has the most intense flavor.
+It is something like a fireball with its surprising heat paired with a sweet, amazing note.

 5 Health Benefits of Cinnamon

-When you drink that cinnamon tea, it not only tastes delicious but has medicinal benefits!
+When you drink that cinnamon tea, it tastes delicious and has medicinal benefits!

-- There is also some evidence that cinnamon consumption may help reduce blood pressure short-term, but studies are still in progress.
+There is also some evidence that cinnamon consumption may help reduce blood pressure in the short term, but studies are still in progress.

-- Cinnamon also has prebiotic properties which may help with digestive issues; the prebiotic bacteria aide with the balance of bacteria in your gut.
+Cinnamon also has prebiotic properties which may help with digestive issues; the prebiotic bacteria aid with the balance of bacteria in your gut.

-- Finally, cinnamon may help with memory retention.
-This spice contains two compounds that inhibit the built up of protein fragments in the brain which slow a person’s memory in cases of Alzheimer’s.
+Finally, cinnamon may help with memory retention.
+This spice contains two compounds that inhibit the build-up of protein fragments in the brain, which slow a person’s memory in cases of Alzheimer’s.

-One safety note: The cassia cinnamons are less expensive or more available but they have a much higher level of coumarin—a blood thinner that studies show is toxic to the liver—than the Ceylon cinnamon.
-It’s not something most people need to worry about as the risk for damage with normal or even much higher than normal consumption of cassia cinnamon is negligible.
-However, if you have concerns it is always best to consult with your physician for medical advice.
+One safety note: The cassia cinnamons are less expensive or more available, but they have a much higher level of coumarin—a blood thinner that studies show is toxic to the liver—than the Ceylon cinnamon.
+It’s not something most people need to worry about as the risk for damage with normal or even much higher than regular consumption of cassia cinnamon is negligible.
+However, it is always best to consult your physician for medical advice if you have concerns.

-- Use cinnamon with new cuttings to stimulate their roots.
+Use cinnamon with new cuttings to stimulate their roots.
 Cinnamon is an antifungal agent.
-Just roll the cut ends in cinnamon powder before setting in soil.
+Just roll the cut ends in cinnamon powder before setting in the soil.

 Ways to Add Cinnamon to Your Daily Diet

-Whether using cinnamon for the taste of it or the health of it, there are many varieties to choose from and there is no right or wrong way to use it.
+Whether using cinnamon for its taste or its health, there are many varieties to choose from, and there is no right or wrong way to use it.
 Keep a shaker of cinnamon on your stove as you might salt or pepper!
 Here are some ideas:

-- Tea: Cinnamon tea with honey is another beverage that is delicious and can be served warm or iced.
+Tea: Cinnamon tea with honey is another delicious beverage that can be served warm or iced.

-- Make a batch of Chai spice (cinnamon is the main ingredient in most recipes), and add 1/8 teaspoon to a cup of hot black tea.
-Add a dash of milk, and/or sweeten to your taste.
+Make a batch of Chai spice (cinnamon is the main ingredient in most recipes), and add 1/8 teaspoon to a cup of hot black tea.
+Add a dash of milk to sweeten to your taste.
 Yum!

-- Of course, cinnamon is wonderful in warm oatmeal or we love a cinnamon butter spread on morning toast.
+Of course, cinnamon is lovely in warm oatmeal, or we love a cinnamon butter spread on morning toast.

-- Enjoy classic autumnal baked goods like pumpkin pie, apple pie and sweet potato pie that just wouldn’t be the same without the sweet warmth of cinnamon.
+Enjoy classic autumnal baked goods like pumpkin pie, apple pie, and sweet potato pie that wouldn’t be the same without the sweet warmth of cinnamon.

 Of course, baked goods such as cinnamon rolls let cinnamon be the star of the show!
 Here are some recipes from our archives: